The Cardinal Gallery company logo

 "Fish Study, 2021" Image © Christine Fitzgerald

-Photography is now largely a digital pursuit using devices such as smartphones to take and distribute images.
-These three artists value the historical continuity of photography by using antiquated methods to create unique hand-printed physical objects.
-By bringing back to life historical techniques from photography’s past and exploiting modern technology, their work links the past to the present and pushes the boundaries of their medium.
+Alchemy of Nature features recent works by artists Diana Bloomfield, Bob Carnie and Christine Fitzgerald created using 19th century photographic processes to explore the natural environment.
+Photography is now largely a dematerialized pursuit using digital devices such as smartphones to take and distribute images.
+These three artists value the historical continuity of photography by reviving and adapting antiquated methods to create unique hand-printed physical objects.
+By bringing back to life techniques from photographyʼs past and exploiting modern technology, these artists push the boundaries of their medium to address environmental precarity through the lens of human experience.

 ARTISTS IN EXHIBITION: